- On Tuesday, January 8, 2018, I moderated a historic panel discussion at the 2019 Jazz Congress title Boricua Pioneers

-The panel’s highlighted the contributions of Puerto Ricans to North American jazz.
+The discussion highlighted the contributions of Puerto Ricans to North American jazz.
 Also, it advocated for a narrative that portrays Puerto Rican musicians as outstanding innovators whose contributions extended and transformed the language of jazz.

 Panelists included the Professor, Author, and Historian Basilio Serrano; 4- time Grammy nominee and creator of Afro-Rican Jazz, William Cepeda and Chamber Music America’s Jazz Program Director Gargi Shindé.

 The author of two books on the subject, Serrano spoke about the contributions of Puerto Ricans to early jazz (1900-1939), including James Reese Europe’s Harlem Hellfighters, a Black and Puerto Rican regiment whose military band introduced jazz to France in 1918.
 Also, the valve trombonist, composer, arranger and progenitor of Latin jazz, Juan Tizol and the vocalist, violinist Angelina Rivera, who shared the stage and recorded with the vocalist, Josephine Baker and the first “woman of color” to record a “hot” (improvised) violin solo.